jingweizhanghuai/Morn_doc/docs/Chrono.rst

    int mChrono();

-This function will blocks until reaching the time set by function ``mChronoTask``.
+This function will block until reaching the time set by function ``mChronoTask``.

 It returns the task ID, tells which task-time reached.